sonatype-nexus-community/iq-success-metrics2/README.md

 **The Fine Print**
 * We recommend running it for 4 weeks of data at a time and for sets of orgs instead of the full scope if you have a large dataset.
 * It is worth noting that this is NOT SUPPORTED by Sonatype, and is a contribution of ours to the open source community (read: you!)
-* The application only supports Nexus IQ instances running with the embedded database.
-It currently does not run with installations using an external Postgres database.

 * Don't worry, using this community item does not "void your warranty".
 In a worst case scenario, you may be asked by the Sonatype Support team to remove the community item in order to determine the root cause of any issues.